Frequently Asked Questions

 Any student who demonstrates eligibility to take the RDN exam after January 1, 2024 will be required to attain a graduate degree before taking the RDN exam through the Commission on Dietetics Registration.
 Prospective dietitians who attain certification as a RDN prior to the January 1, 2024 deadline will NOT be required to attain a graduate degree after the fact.

-What are the major differences between the MS in Nutrition and Dietetics, and the MS HNFE?
+What are the major differences between the MS in Nutrition and Dietetics and the MS HNFE?

-The MS in HNFE is more of a traditional graduate program that features coursework, research and a thesis/defense.
-For this program you are paired with a faculty advisor that aligns with your specific area of interest.
-The MS in Nutrition and Dietetics is an ACEND-accredited, non-thesis professional degree program that combines coursework and supervised practice rotations specifically to prepare students as entry-level dietitians.
-This is the only MS program at Virginia Tech that provides a verification statement to sit for the credentialing exam through the Commission on Dietetics Registration (CDR).
+The M.S. in HNFE is more of a traditional graduate program that features coursework, research and a thesis/defense.
+Students are paired with a faculty advisor that aligns with the students’ specific area of interest.
+This pathway does not grant a verification statement for RDN credentialing exam eligibility.

 When does the prerequisite pathway begin?

-Summer Session 1:
+Summer Session 1: first 6 weeks

 Metabolic Nutrition 1 (3c)

-Summer Session 2:
+Summer Session 2: second 6 weeks

 Metabolic Nutrition 2 (3c)